Human rights in the Islamic Republic of Iran: Environmental activists

 The environmental activists were arrested by the intelligence agents on 11 March 2018.

 The state-run ISNA news agency reported on 21 May 2018 that security forces in south of the country have arrested 20 environmental activists, bringing the total number of environmental activists in jail to 75, as one of the lawyers of the case, Payam Dorfeshan.

 At least 16 environmental activists were arrested in April 2018 in Marivan, west of Iran.

 It has been more than three weeks that the residents of a tourist area called Samaghan Valley in Marivan, have staged a protest gathering against burying the city's waste.

 On 11 April 2019 famous actor Leonardo DiCaprio sounded the alarm for the fate of Iranian ecologists currently imprisoned by the Iranian government, some may face execution.
 Since DiCaprio published his petition some 160.000 have signed to protest the ecologists' detainment.

 Political freedom

 The Islamic government has not hesitated to crush peaceful political demonstrations.
-The Iran student riots, July 1999 were sparked by an attack by an estimated 400 paramilitary Hezbollah vigilantes on a student dormitory in retaliation for a small, peaceful student demonstration against the closure of the reformist newspaper, Salam earlier that day.
+The 1999 Iranian Student Protests were sparked by an attack by an estimated 400 paramilitary Hezbollah vigilantes on a student dormitory in retaliation for a small, peaceful student demonstration against the closure of the reformist newspaper, Salam earlier that day.
 "At least 20 people were hospitalized and hundreds were arrested," in the attack.

 On 8 March 2004, the "parallel institution" of the Basij issued a violent crackdown on the activists celebrating International Women's Day in Tehran.

 Political freedom has waxed and waned.
 Under the administration of President Mahmoud Ahmadinejad, beginning in 2005, Iran's human rights record "deteriorated markedly" according to Human Rights Watch.
 Months-long arbitrary detentions of "peaceful activists, journalists, students, and human rights defenders" and often charged with "acting against national security," intensified.